 Khloé’s Good American clothing brand has expanded beyond jeans and is sold at major retailers.
 Kourtney proved she’s more than just “the least exciting to look at” with the launch of lifestyle and wellness site Poosh.
-The youngest of the Jenner sisters, Kendall, has walked runways for high-fashion designers during the New York, Milan, and Paris fashion weeks and also launched KENDALL + KYLIE alongside her makeup mogul sister.
+Kendall, has walked runways for high-fashion designers during the New York, Milan, and Paris fashion weeks and also launched KENDALL + KYLIE alongside her makeup mogul sister.

 But the Kardashian impact on fashion goes far beyond their own companies, and includes the sisters–especially Kim’s–ability to set beauty and fashion trends with a single Instagram.

 While we’ve learned that the sisters are rarely the originators of any certain trend or style they adopt, there is no denying that, through the force of their popularity and cult-like following on social media (totaling up nearly 700 million Instagram followers), they wield outsize influence.
 You can credit some of the last decade’s most inescapable trends–heavy contour, waist trainers, lip fillers (or the trusty and less invasive method of overlining one’s lips à la Kylie before she went rogue), the return of bodycon dresses, the obsession with achieving a voluptuous backside–to the family.

 The Kardashians Changed What It Means to Be a Celebrity